MicrosoftDocs/mixed-reality/mixed-reality-docs/index.md

 # Understanding the basics

 I’m brand new to mixed reality.
-I would like to learn about what it is and understand it’s capabilities.
+I would like to learn about what it is and understand its capabilities.

 ## What is mixed reality?